locimation/qpenc/README.md

-# Q-Sys Plugin Encrypter
+# Q-Sys Plugin Encryption Tool

-Q-Sys Plugin Encrypter (QPEnc) is a web-based tool for protecting the source code of QSC Q-Sys Lua plugins.
+QPEnc is a web-based tool for protecting the source code of QSC Q-Sys Lua plugins.

 It performs RSA-based encryption in-browser using the **node-forge** library, such that unprotected plugin source code never leaves the user's computer.